18+ | Commercial Content | T&Cs apply | Begambleaware.org

 In terms of the designers, this one was masterminded by an Iraqi-British architect by the name of Zaha Hadid.
 Of course, once these designs were drawn up, the responsibility fell on the construction company themselves – AECOM.
 When looking at photos of this stadium, one cannot deny that they have done a simply exceptional job of building the stadium to be as beautiful as possible.
 We also expect that the stadium will be all the more impressive once it is lit up at night and full of fans – but we will all have to wait for the privilege of witnessing this.

-This is actually one of three stadiums that have been built in the Al Rayyan region for the 2022 World Cup, but believe it or not, the stadium has been around since the 1970s.
+This is actually one of three Qatar stadiums that have been built in the Al Rayyan region, but believe it or not, the stadium has been around since the 1970s.
 Then again, as you’d expect, this one received a major overhaul for the upcoming event, with major changes being made back in 2017.
-Currently, the Khalifa International Stadium can host more than 45,000 spectators, and thanks to these major changes, it is actually the very first stadium in the whole world to be awarded 4-stars from GSAS.
+It is actually the very first stadium in the whole world to be awarded 4-stars from GSAS.
 This in itself is rather considerable, and it definitely makes it one of the better World Cup 2022 grounds to take note of.

 With that said, we don’t feel that this one has received quite the same injection of cash as some of the other ones, which is probably why the rubble of the previous stadium is being re-used.
 However, there is still no denying that this stadium is pleasant to look at, especially from inside the grounds where there are a ton of lights and great seating facilities.

-From the various World Cup 2022 grounds discussed here, the Ras Abu Aboud Stadium is definitely one of the more ambitious ones.
-Believe it or not, this stadium is supposedly being built entirely from recycled shipping containers, which does somewhat keep in line with the theme of Qatar making all of the stadiums as ‘green’ as possible.
+Of the various World Cup 2022 grounds discussed here, the Ras Abu Aboud Stadium, also known as Stadium 974, is definitely one of the more ambitious ones.
+Believe it or not, this stadium is supposedly being built entirely from recycled shipping containers, which somewhat keeps in line with the theme of Qatar making all stadiums as ‘green’ as possible.
 Of course, this is no small task, which is why the stadium is still not completed at the time of writing.
 But to make things more impressive at Ras Abu Aboud, the stadium is expected to support 40,000 spectators – despite the fact that there are no continuation plans for the stadium beyond the 2022 event.
+It will be an important part of the Qatar World Cup 2022 stadiums.
+Moreover, Stadium 974 will host 6 matches, five in the group stages and 1 game in round 16.
+At the end of the World Cup 2022, the area will be completely demolished to pave way for a recreational waterfront.
+A unique feature of Stadium 974 is that it is made of shipping containers.

 Then again, this might change in the future, but for now, these are the plans and ambitions for the stadium.
 Of course, this one (like the others) will host a range of group games combined with one knock-out game, so there will be plenty of football going down at this venue.